STEVEN PETERSON, Coordinator, email: email@example.com

 Each student is expected to graduate with:

 Admission requirements listed here are in addition to requirements stated in the GENERAL INFORMATION section of the Graduate Bulletin.
+Applicants apply for admission to the program via the Graduate School application for admission.

 Individuals with superior academic records and a strong interest in careers emphasizing research and scholarship are encouraged to apply to the program.
 The program typically admits a Ph.D. cohort of full-time students to begin each fall semester.

 Application Deadlines: There are two deadlines for applications for the fall semester of the following academic year: January 15 and March 15 of each year.
 For those applicants seeking research or teaching assistantships, the deadline to submit all application materials is January 15.
 Late applications may be considered if assistantships are still available.
-Applicants who wish to finance their education with their own funds or other sources (foreign governments that fund international students for Ph.D. studies in the United States and other funding agencies, such as Fulbright commissions) must submit all their application materials by March 15.
+Applicants who wish to finance their education with their own funds or other sources (foreign governments that fund international students for Ph.D. studies in the United States and other funding agencies, such as Fulbright commissions) must submit all application materials by March 15.

 Application Package: A complete application must include: